luojun6/computer_systems/cmu_computer_systems.md

   - Because of locality, programs tend to access the data at level k more often than they access the data at level k+1.
   - Thus, the storage at level k+1 can be slower, and thus larger and cheaper per bit.

-- **_<span style="color:red">Big Data:</span>_ The memory hierarchy creates a large pool of storage that costs as much as the cheap storage near the bottom, but that serves data to programs at the rate of the fast storage near the top.**
+- **_<span style="color:DarkRed">Big Data:</span>_ The memory hierarchy creates a large pool of storage that costs as much as the cheap storage near the bottom, but that serves data to programs at the rate of the fast storage near the top.**

 #### 9.3.2 General Cache Concepts